schmave/Sublime-Word-Completion/README.md

 ### Installing the hard way

-To install, download the code, move the VimCompletion folder into ~/Library/Application Support/Sublime Text 3/Packages/, and add some key bindings like so:
+Download the code from github, move the entire folder into ~/Library/Application Support/Sublime Text 3/Packages/, and setup the keybindings from above.